C2SM/spack-c2sm/docs/QuickStart.rst

     $ spack install

 ..  attention::
-    Spack will skip the configure phase in case ``icon.mk`` is found.
+    Spack will skip the configure phase if ``icon.mk`` is found.
 In case you need to reconfigure you can either delete the file or run ``make distclean``.

 Out-of-source builds are possible as follows: